Google+

 2018-01-24 09.17.28-1.jpg

-As a murder barrister Nigel Power KC has a wealth of experience acting for those charged with murder.
+As a murder barrister Nigel Power KC has a wealth of experience acting for those charged with murder; he has appeared as a KC in more than 75 murder trials.
 There is no more serious charge and no more worrying allegation to face.
 Nigel has appeared in a very large number of murder cases, many of which had national press coverage.
-Nigel successfully represented Christopher Spendlove, who was charged with the murder of PC Neil Doyle and assaults on his two colleagues.
-Mr Spendlove, a professional football coach in the USA, has been reinstated in his post by Oklahoma City Energy FC (see report here).
+Nigel successfully represented CS, who was charged with the murder of PC Neil Doyle and assaults on his two colleagues.
+He prosecuted Connor Champamn for the murder of Elle Edwards on Christmas Eve 2022 in Wallasey; Mr Chapman’s life sentence with a minimum term of 48 years was upheld by the Lady Chief Justice (report here).

 Chambers and Partners 2014, the world’s leading directory for lawyers, said of Nigel that: “He is highly regarded for his expertise on complex and high-profile cases such as gangland murders.”